kaboc/grab/README.md

 Grab does not care about how a Listenable is passed around, so you can use your favourite DI solution to inject ones and get them anywhere in any layer.

-[pottery] is a good option for this purpose.
-It is a package that manages the lifespan of [pot] (a single-type DI container) according to the lifecycle of Flutter.
+[Pottery] is a good option for this purpose.
+It is a package that manages the lifetime of [Pot] (a single-type DI container) according to the lifecycle of Flutter.
 Grab used along with it provides an experience similar to package:provider but with more flexibility.